-Of course, there are hundreds more products that are fantastic and I've personally tried dozens, but it was impossible for me to share them all.
-However, I just really want you assure you that natural beauty products are amazing, effective and totally affordable.
-In many cases, much more affordable than conventional, chemical-filled cosmestics you might buy at the department store.
+Of course, there are hundreds of more products that are fantastic and I've personally tried dozens, but it was impossible for me to share them all.
+However, I just really want to assure you that natural beauty products are amazing, effective and totally affordable.
+In many cases, much more affordable than conventional, chemical-filled cosmetics you might buy at the department store.

 Looking forward to reading your comments below sharing products you love!